ra753/SRM-evarsityCalc/README.md

 > save 'testRes' folder any directory (else see instruction-2)
 > specify 'loc' variable in evarsitycalc.py with testRes direcory

-To exceute with custom evarsity attendance page(instruction-2):
+To exceute with diffrent evarsity account(instruction-2):
 > log in your evarsity account
 > go to 'Attendance' section
 > save the webpage in system